Technology Policies & Procedures

 - Posting or mailing obscene materials.

-- Displaying obscene, lewd, or sexually harassing images or text on a computer owned by Doane College or in a location that may be easily viewed by others.
+- Displaying obscene, lewd, or sexually harassing images or text on a computer owned by Doane University or in a location that may be easily viewed by others.

 - Distributing unsolicited advertising, initiating or propagating electronic chain letters, inappropriate mass mailing, including multiple mailings to newsgroups, mailing lists, or individuals, e.g. "spamming, "flooding," or "bombing," or random mailing of messages.

 - Originating e-mail in such a manner as to create the impression to the recipient that the mail was originated from another source or individual.
 All materials sent via the campus network must be attributed to the individual, office or organization sending the material.

 - Using the campus network to gain unauthorized access to any computer systems (including other student-owned computers).

 - Connecting unauthorized equipment to the campus network (this includes personal hubs, switches, routers, wireless access points, servers, and other devices that may have negative effect on network performance).